Photo courtesy: Seattle Waldorf School

 There are at least a dozen preschool programs in the Seattle area that have an outdoor focus.
 Heller says the book "Last Child in the Woods" by Richard Louv, published in 2008, helped early childhood educators realize that exposing kids to nature is vital.

-Still, interest in outdoor preschools has been growing for decades.
-The concept took shape in the 1950s in Sweden and Denmark; in Germany in 1968, which is now home to hundreds of “forest kindergartens”; and more recently in the United Kingdom.
+Interest in outdoor preschools has been growing for decades.
+The concept took shape in the 1950s in Sweden and Denmark, in the late 1960s in Germany, which is now home to hundreds of “forest kindergartens,” and more recently in the United Kingdom.
 In these schools, children spend almost all of their preschool day outdoors.

-At Seattle Waldorf School's preschool, children spend an hour to an hour and a half in the play yard, where there are places to climb, pour water, play with sand, fruit trees, and a cob oven for baking activities.
-They also take daily walks in the neighborhood.
-(Other Waldorf Schools in the Seattle area have preschool programs, with varying levels of outdoor time: The Madrona School in Bainbridge Island, Whidbey Island Waldorf School, Bright Water on Capitol Hill, and Three Cedars in Bellevue.)
+At Seattle Waldorf School's preschool, children spend an hour to an hour and a half in the play yard, where there are places to climb, pour water and play with sand; the yard also features fruit trees and a cob oven for baking activities.
+The students also take daily walks in the neighborhood.

-“When they are ready to learn letters and numbers they will, we see it happen.
-Everybody nearing kindergarten [age], they start saying, ‘Hey Katrina, how do I write this word?’”
+“When they are ready to learn letters and numbers, they will; we see it happen.
+Everybody nearing kindergarten [age], will start saying, ‘Hey Katrina, how do I write this word?’”

 Of course, each outdoor preschool has its own unique curriculum, with some schools offering traditional curricula with letter and number learning time woven in on a regular basis, while other schools follow the children’s lead for learning at all times.